visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Field
 """""

-See Field attributes that are common to all PICS operators.
+See Field attributes that are common to all ICS operators.

 Integration
 ^^^^^^^^^^^

 Specify settings for numerical integrators.
-In addition to the Integration attributes common to all PICS operators, the Integral Curve operator supports the following attributes.
+In addition to the Integration attributes common to all ICS operators, the Integral Curve operator supports the following attributes.

 Integration Direction